The Master of Science in Computer Science and Systems (MSCSS) degree builds a solid foundation for advanced careers in computer science.

 Develop your breadth of understanding of the latest applied and theoretical concepts within computer science through study and research guided by renowned faculty and industry fellows.
-You may choose to pursue a thesis or capstone project, or expand your learning by exploring a variety of electives.
+You may choose to pursue a thesis or capstone project, or expand your learning by exploring a variety of electives through our course-only option.

 Benefiting from close relationships with our local high-tech industry partners, MSCSS students gain real-world perspective through their classroom experiences.
 Graduates are working as software development engineers, program managers, cybersecurity experts, data scientists, and systems developers at industry leaders around the globe, driving growth, innovation and change.